-- changes in legal or regulatory requirements, including regulations governing the materials used in our products; - difficulty in protecting or enforcing our intellectual property rights in a particular foreign jurisdiction; - our inability to succeed in significant foreign markets, such as China or India; - cultural differences in the conduct of business; - difficulty in attracting qualified personnel and managing foreign activities; - recessions in economies outside the United States; - longer payment cycles for and greater difficulties collecting accounts receivable; - export controls, tariffs and other trade protection measures; - fluctuations in currency exchange rates; - inflation and deflation; - nationalization, expropriation and limitations on repatriation of cash; - social, economic and political instability; - natural disasters, acts of terrorism, widespread illness and war; - taxation; and - changes in laws and policies affecting trade, foreign investment and loans.
+- changes in legal or regulatory requirements, including regulations governing the materials used in our products; - difficulty in protecting or enforcing our intellectual property rights and/or contracts in a particular foreign jurisdiction; - our inability to succeed in significant foreign markets, such as China, India or Europe; - cultural differences in the conduct of business; - difficulty in attracting qualified personnel and managing foreign activities; - recessions in economies outside the United States; - longer payment cycles for and greater difficulties collecting accounts receivable; - export controls, tariffs and other trade protection measures; - fluctuations in currency exchange rates; - inflation and deflation; - nationalization, expropriation and limitations on repatriation of cash; - social, economic and political instability; - natural disasters, acts of terrorism, widespread illness and war; - taxation; and - changes in laws and policies affecting trade, foreign investments, licensing practices and loans.

 In addition to general risks associated with our international sales, licensing activities and operations, we are also subject to risks specific to the individual countries in which we do business.
+We cannot be certain that the laws and policies of any country with respect to intellectual property enforcement or licensing, issuance of wireless licenses or the adoption of standards will not be changed in a way detrimental to our licensing program or to the sale or use of our products or technology.
 Declines in currency values in selected regions may adversely affect our operating results because our products and those of our customers and licensees may become more expensive to purchase in the countries of the affected currencies.
-During the first quarter of fiscal 2005, 37% and 22% of our revenues were from customers and licensees based in South Korea and Japan, respectively, as compared to 43% and 19%, respectively, during the first quarter of fiscal 2004.
+During the first nine months of fiscal 2005, 38% and 21% of our revenues were from customers and licensees based in South Korea and Japan, respectively, as compared to 43% and 19%, respectively, during the first nine months of fiscal 2004.
 During fiscal 2004, 43% and 18% of our revenues were from customers and licensees based in South Korea and Japan sell their products to markets worldwide, including Japan, South Korea, North America, South America and Europe.
-A significant downturn in the economies of Asian countries where many of our customers and licensees are located, particularly the economies of South Korea and Japan, or the economies of the angior markets they serve would materially harm our business.
+A significant downturn in the economies of Asian countries where many of our customers and licensees are located, particularly the economies of South Korea and Japan, or the economies of the major markets they serve would materially harm our business.

-The wireless markets in China and India represent growth opportunities for us.
-In January 2002, China Unicom launched its nationwide CDMA network and had nearly 28 million CDMA subscribers at the end of November 2004, as reported by the Sino Marketing Research Company in China.
-In May 2003, Reliance Infocomm launched its nationwide CDMA network in India and had over 10 million subscribers at the end of December 2004, as reported by the Association of Basic Telecom Operators in India.
-If China Unicom or Reliance Infocomm or the governments of China or India make technology deployment or other decisions that result in actions that are adverse to the expansion of CDMA technologies in China or India, our business could be harmed.
+The wireless markets in China and India, among others, represent growth opportunities for us.
+If wireless carriers in China or India, or the governments of China or India, make technology deployment or other decisions that result in actions that are adverse to the expansion of CDMA technologies our business could be harmed.